b-grooters-byte/flextrack-rs/README.md

 # flextrack-rs
 Direct2D Rust model railroad flextrack demo application.

-The flex track application is an extenstion of the basic bezier example.
-The same bezier curve is used with some additional capabilities.
-Recall the basic bezier formula:
+The flex track application is an extenstion of the basic Bézier example.
+The same Bézier curve is used with some additional capabilities.
+Recall the basic Bézier formula:

 $$
 \begin{equation}